30 Days of JavaScript: Web Components and Custom Elements, Day 16

 Lifecycle Hooks

-- connectedCallback: Invoked when the element is added to the DOM.
+• connectedCallback: runs each time the element is inserted into the DOM.

 Best Practices